-I work with chilies every single day of my life.
+I work with chillies every single day of my life.
 Nope, I’m not exaggerating.
 It comes with the territory when you marry an Indian.
 Although I’m extremely careful to not touch my eyes during the cooking process I recently got jalapeño juice in the eye.
-Ouch!
+Ouch.

 Plain cow’s milk is great for combating the heat of chilies.
 Wash your hands thoroughly then soak a cotton ball in cold milk and place it over your affected eye.
 You could also dip your fingers in a bit of milk.

-This method works because capsaicin, the substance that’s responsible for the heat in chili peppers, is fat soluble and gets broken down by dairy.
+This method works because capsaicin, the substance that’s responsible for the heat in chilli peppers, is fat soluble and gets broken down by dairy.

 The only downside is that it can get a little messy (although putting a cotton ball soaked in cold milk is quite refreshing).
 I prefer the next method or using a combination of both.